 Following Reverend Morrison, Reverend Ralph L. Stephens served as pastor from 1975-1992.
 During this time the church realized a new vision for its ministry in Raleigh.
 In 1980, four acres of land was purchased on Bennett Street, from Mrs. Rebecca Weatherford.
 The building project was stepped up under the leadership of the President Pro Tem of the Stewart Board, James C. Stewart, who organized many fund-raising activities, including chain letter solicitation, and banquets under the umbrella of "Project Build".

-When the word went out into the community that St. Matthew was building a new church, the Lord sent Rev. Frank Summerfield, was was beginning his Word of God Fellowship in Raleigh, to buy the building on Davie Street.
-The last service on Davie Street for St. Matthew was held in October 1986. the church arranged through Mrs. Norma Haywood, principal of the Emma Conn Elementary School, to hold services in the school until the new facility could be built.
+The building on Davie Street was sold and the congregation had their last service there was held in October 1986. the church arranged through Mrs. Norma Haywood, principal of the Emma Conn Elementary School, to hold services in the school until the new facility could be built.

 In April 1987, the Ground-breaking Service was held on Bennett Street.
 Bishop John Hurst Adams, the Presiding Bishop, described it as a "clear and worthy vision" that St. Matthew should build a new edifice to the glory of God.
 Mr. George Parker and Mr. James Stewart were the first to break the new ground.
-There weres a faithful few members who kept the faith while worshipping in the school They continued to tithe consistently and gave generously to the building fund--- demonstrating to the Mechanics & Farmers Bank that a mortgage could be serviced.
+There were a faithful few members who kept the faith while worshipping in the school They continued to tithe consistently and gave generously to the building fund.

 St. Matthew opened the doors of the new home in November 1990.
 The Fellowship Hall was dedicated to the memory of James C. Stewart, who had passed on before seeing the completion of the new facility.
 The kitchen was dedicated to Essie Dunmore, one who had worked long years in the church, and had given tireless support for the building fund, even as she grew in years.
 On Sunday, November 18, 1990, the formal dedication and unveiling of the cornerstone was held.
 The symbolic keys to the building were given to the Rt.
 Reverend H. Hartford Brookins, Presiding Bishop.
 Reverend Marion B. Robinson, who two years later, was appointed to serve as Pastor, presided at the dedication.